-Writer's Name:
+Wri ter's Na me.

+Is there a good title?
 Does the title use special capitals?
 Is there an indent for every paragraph?
 Is there a topic sentence (paragraph writing) or a thesis statement (essay)?

-Does the topic sentence/thesis staement clearly give the main idea?
+Does the topic sentence/thesis statement clearly give the main idea?
 Is the writing long enough to describe the process?
 Does the paragraph use imperative sentences?

-("Imperative" sentences don't show a Subject.
-For example: "Come here."
-"Wash the dishes.")

 Does the paragraph give advice?
+Does the paragraph give advice?
 Do you see transition words, like "First," "After that," and "Next,"?
 Is there a concluding sentence?

-Other questions:

-How many sentences in the paragraph focus on giving advice to the reader?
+Other questions: How many sentences in the paragraph focus on giving advice to the reader?
 (A good goal is to give advice about three times.)

-Look for this style of sentence: "The next step is to"

-(For example: "The next step is to add the water."
-"The next step is to open the package.")
-Do you see this style?
+Look for this style of sentence: "The next step is to " (For ex cample: "The next step is to add the water."
+"The next step is to open the neckage") Do you see this style?
 Is it used correctly?